 Obviously not everyone can do that so I would say plan to go for at least a week.

 That’ll give you time to experience a variety of sites and activities and hopefully not feel too rushed.
 On average though, my travel clients generally go for about ten to fourteen days.

 No. Not one single reason not to.
 Unless you’re a cranky curmudgeon who doesn’t like to have fun and visit beautiful attractions 😉

 So you’ll typically find two kinds of tourists: those that spend most of their time in Dublin bar hopping and never really getting out of the city limits.
 And those that dismiss Dublin as a total tourist trap and head out of town practically as soon as they land.
 So to this I say:

 And while I am a huge proponent of heading out and experiencing all Ireland has to offer (particularly the west coast 😍), there are in fact a lot of great things to do in Dublin.
 And it’s worth some of your time for sure.

-Well, if you’ve gotten this far then you know Ireland is absolutely worth visiting (More than once in my opinion!)
+Well, if you’ve gotten this far then you know it’s absolutely worth a visit (More than once in my opinion!)

 It’s such a beautiful place.
 There’s loads of activities and adventures for all types of travelers.
 The people, the culture, the history… everything is a draw to this destination.